Maia313/CSS/layout.md

  * how the box of an element is sized and aligned, which is primarily controlled by the display property (and width, height and margin).
  * how elements within a particular parent element are positioned relative to each other

+ > Boxes in the normal flow belong to a formatting context, which may be block or inline, but not both simultaneously.
+ > Block-level boxes participate in a block formatting context.
+Inline-level boxes participate in an inline formatting context.